-It is the most glaciated mountain in the contiguous United States, where 25 glaciers and 35 square miles of permanent snow and ice fields are the source of six major rivers.
-It is the most topographically prominent peak in the lower 48 states—exceeding even the independent stature of K2, the second-highest mountain on Earth.
-And brewing beneath this stunning landscape, Mt.
-Rainier remains one of the most dangerous active volcanoes in the world.
+It’s the most glaciated mountain in the contiguous United States, where 35 square miles of permanent snow and ice fields are the source of six major rivers.
+It’s the most topographically prominent peak in the lower 48—exceeding even the independent stature of K2, the second-highest mountain on Earth.
+And brewing beneath this serene landscape, the 14,410-foot Mt.
+Rainier is one of the most dangerous active volcanoes in the world.

-It is a daunting description, to be sure.
-But one of the many beauties of this 14,410-foot peak—the highest in the state of Washington and the Cascade Range—is its potential for universal enjoyment.
-Experienced mountaineers and novice hikers alike will find “places for rest, inspiration, and prayers”—and if your timing is right, one of the most spectacular displays of subalpine wildflowers in the world.
+It’s a daunting description, to be sure.
+But one of the many beauties of Washington’s tallest peak is its potential for universal enjoyment.
+Experienced mountaineers and novice hikers alike will find what John Muir once called “places for rest, inspiration, and prayers”—and if your timing is right, one of the most spectacular displays of subalpine wildflowers in the world.

 So pack your bags.
 We’re off to the Cascades for the next three days.